SeanMollet/OfflineFileSync/README.md

 ### Usage

 Run it against the received file.
-Send the resulting .hases file and a copy of the program to the other side.
+Send the resulting .hashes file and a copy of the program to the other side.
 These are both small, so email should be sufficient.